 That is what it can feel like when you walk into an energy field that’s been left behind by someone.
 Remember we are all energetic beings.

-You might experience the same thing where you walk into a room and you feel that the vibe is off, or when you come across a person you can feel something is off with them.
+You might experience the same thing when you walk into a room and you feel that the vibe is off, or when you come across a person you can feel something is off with them.

-You might feel their sadness, their anger and sometimes you might even feel physical pain that they experience.
+You might feel their sadness, their anger and sometimes you might even feel the physical pain that they experience.

 The Empowered Empath